jhrcook/fly-fishing-diary/content/posts/2024-04-27/index.md

 Had I taken the early train?
 It was nagging at the back of my mind, and I had been ignoring it.
 But after my run-in with Andrew, slowing down to read, and really looking at the tulips, I felt at ease.
-I had spent my day as I wanted: outside, doing new things, adventuring a bit, taking my time, meeting and talking with other fishermen.
+I had spent my day as I wanted: outside, trying new things, adventuring, taking my time, meeting and talking with other fishermen.

 ---